TimeMachine1994/081925-SvelteTweb/archive/project-tracking/IMPLEMENTATION_COMPLETE_SUMMARY.md

 ## 🎉 **IMPLEMENTATION COMPLETE**

-The TributeStream pre-validation system is **100% complete** and ready for production deployment.
+The Tributestream pre-validation system is **100% complete** and ready for production deployment.
 All objectives have been met:

 - ✅ **10x Performance Improvement** - Duplicate email errors in 500ms vs 3+ seconds
 - ✅ **Consistent User Experience** - Standardized error messages and handling